-Joy Resmovits is an editor and reporter at the Los Angeles Times covering education.
+Joy Resmovits is the Education Lab editor at The Seattle Times, managing a team of journalists covering K-12 through higher education.
+She came to Seattle in 2018 from The Los Angeles Times, where she covered all aspects of schooling.
 Before that, she spent four years covering national education issues for The Huffington Post as a senior reporter.
 In the 2014-2015 academic year, she was a Spencer Fellow at Columbia University, and focused on researching education for students with disabilities.
-She has previously worked at the Wall Street Journal, the Forward, the New York Daily News, Education Update and the St. Louis Beacon.
-She graduated from Barnard College in 2010.

 Eva-Marie Ayala covers education for The Dallas Morning News, where she has worked since 2012.
 Previously, she was an education reporter for the Fort Worth Star-Telegram.
 In 2017, she won a First Amendment award from the Society of Professional Journalists for her story on the decline of bilingual education teachers in Texas.
 As a member of the Dallas area chapter of the National Association of Hispanic Journalists, she served as a vice president and scholarship chair, working to boost diversity in newsrooms and coverage.